Aegis-ID/ECS-Engine/readme.md

 ### Systems
 Systems contain the logic that operates on entities with specific component combinations.
 Each system processes entities that match its required component signature.

-### Signatures
-Signatures are bitsets that track which components an entity has.
-They enable efficient filtering of entities for systems.

 ### Events
 Events allow for communication between different parts of the system without creating direct dependencies.
-This enables a more decoupled architecture.

 ## API Reference